 Your credit score is going to play an important role in several areas of your life.
-Everything from how much you pay for your mortgage and how much you pay for a car loan.
+Everything from how much you pay for your mortgage and how much you pay for a car loan or what your auto insurance rate is, all are impacted by credit score.
 There are several different parts that impact your credit score and some easy ways that you can improve your credit score.

 Does Your Income Affect Your Credit Score?

 As it pertains to calculating your overall credit score, the amount of income that you earn is not considered to be a major factor – although your income and credit score are related in other ways.
 A lot of people assume that your salary is going to impact your credit score directly, but that’s not true.
 They are not going to look at your income to determine what your credit score is.

 Conversely, it is the amount of money that you have borrowed in the past – as well as your overall payment history – that will have a much larger affect on your credit score.
 In most instances, lenders will use the traditional FICO scoring system, which has no relation to the amount of your earned income.

 In most instances, the credit scoring system that is used in calculating your credit score is that of the Fair Isaac Corporation, or FICO.
 This company provides the overall credit score model to the various financial institutions that want to rate their potential borrowers.

 There are a number of factors that your overall credit score will be based upon.
 Each of these criteria plays an important part in making your credit score either move up or down.
 In addition, each of these components of your credit score carries a certain percentage of the total “weight” of your total score.